Interstate 95 in Florida: Express lanes

-The current high-occupancy vehicle (HOV) lanes in both directions between I-395 in Miami and Broward Boulevard (SR 842) in Northern Miami and Fort Lauderdale are converted to HOV lanes, with two lanes in each direction.
+The current high-occupancy vehicle (HOV) lanes in both directions between I-395 in Miami and Broward Boulevard (SR 842) in Fort Lauderdale have been converted to high-occupancy toll (HOT), with two lanes in each direction.
 Prices vary based on congestion and peak hours and tolls are collected electronically, while registered travelers with three or more passengers and hybrid vehicles can drive the toll lanes for free.
-Both high-occupancy toll (HOT) lanes have been completed in both directions from I-395 to the Golden Glades Interchange (including toll gantries).
+Both HOT lanes have been completed in both directions from I-395 to Broward Boulevard (including toll gantries).

 History

 I-95 was initially signed in 1959, and the first section to be opened to traffic was in Jacksonville in 1960.
 A year later, a short section just north of the current I-195 in Miami opened.
 The Miami News in 1956 touted the construction of what would become I-95 in Miami as a "slum clearance program".
-Most of the construction was focussed between Jacksonville and Daytona Beach in the early 1960s.
+Most of the construction was focused between Jacksonville and Daytona Beach in the early 1960s.
 Construction of the Fuller Warren Bridge cut off the historically Black Jacksonville neighborhood called Brooklyn.
 At the end of the decade, the highway was complete from US 17, just south of the Georgia state line to I-4 in Daytona Beach (Georgia had not completed their portion of I-95 at the time of Florida's completion).
 The segment from Fort Lauderdale to Miami was complete by 1970.
 By 1976, most of the highway was complete from the Georgia state line to Fort Pierce as well as Palm Beach Gardens to Miami.

 In 2002, I-95, along with most of Florida's Interstates, switched over from a sequential exit numbering system to a mileage-based exit numbering system.

 Missing Treasure Coast Link

 The Bureau of Public Roads approved an I-95 alignment that used 41 mi of Florida's Turnpike from PGA Boulevard (SR 786) in Palm Beach Gardens north to SR 70 in Fort Pierce in the 1950s.
 In the mid-1960s, the State Road Department authorized traffic counts be conducted to determine if the separation of I-95 from the turnpike was feasible, with arguments that using a concurrent alignment was costing Florida money for federal highway funding, but not without the concern of losing toll revenue.
 I-95 was given a separate alignment from Florida's Turnpike in 1973.

 Over time, the Interstate adopted a separate route closer to US 1, running parallel with the turnpike between Stuart and Palm Beach Gardens, and was originally scheduled to be completed in 1972.
 However, resistance by Martin County officials due to environmental and unwanted growth concerns delayed the highway's completion for 15 years, requiring those who wanted to travel through the Treasure Coast to take either the slower US 1 or the tolled turnpike.
-This section opened to traffic on December 19, 1987, with I-95 running uninterrupted from Miami to the state line.
+This section opened to traffic on December 19, 1987, with I-95 running uninterrupted from Miami to the Georgia state line.